Rahulsinha57/Currency-Converter/README.md

 Fawazahmed Currency API

-📸 Preview

-👉 (Add a screenshot or gif of your app here)

 ⚡ How to Use

-Clone this repo
+1.Clone this repo

 git clone https://github.com/your-username/currency-converter.git

-Open index.html in your browser
+2.Open index.html in your browser

-Select your currencies & get instant conversion 🎉
+3.Select your currencies & get instant conversion 🎉

 📡 API Reference